Michael “MC” Cardell Widerkrantz

 I've written network protocol parsers, some kernel code and many *nix server programs.
 I've worked with many different languages and platforms, ranging from assembler to Python, but currently prefer Go/golang when I'm not writing Emacs Lisp to customize my main environment, Emacs.
 I've done very little GUI programming with one notable exception: an X11 window manager called mcwm.

-Design and development in Go (Golang), C, Perl and Python under Unix-like operating systems.
+Design and development in Go (Golang), C, Perl and Python under Unix-like operating systems or embedded, even bare metal.

 Typical work include design and implementation of network protocols, writing network server programs, network tools and systems software, often in prototyping or proof-of-concept scenarios.